crawl/crawl/crawl-ref/docs/crawl_manual.rst

 of armours and weapons, but don't expect too much information from examining unidentified items.

+In most equipment-related prompts and menus, the ';' key is a shortcut for "last unequipped item," meaning the armour, jewellery or weapon you most recently took off or unwielded.

 Another useful command is the '{' key, which lets you inscribe items with a comment.
 You can also inscribe items when looking at your inventory with 'i', simply by pressing the letter of an item.
 For more details, and how to automate